ironbar/arc25/docs/modeling/Iteration_23_ttt_BARC_v2.md

 --use-rslora \
 --use-4bit-quantization \
 --use-unsloth

+python scripts/finetuning_hr.py \
+--output-dir /mnt/hdd0/Kaggle/arc25/trainings/2025-09-03-speed-tests/LoRA${LORA_RANK}_${STEPS}steps_unsloth-remove-liger \
+--train-dataset-path /mnt/hdd0/Kaggle/arc25/data/hindsight_relabeled/2025-08-25_evaluation-no-data-augmentation-77.json \
+--device-map None \
+--max-steps ${STEPS} \
+--n-gpus ${N_GPUS} \
+--per-device-train-batch-size 1 \
+--batch-size 1 \
+--learning-rate 1e-5 \
+--max-seq-len ${MAXSEQLEN} \
+--logging-steps 1 \
+--save-steps 1000 \
+--dataloader_num_workers ${N_GPUS} \
+--lora-r ${LORA_RANK} \
+--no-use-dora \
+--use-rslora \
+--use-4bit-quantization \
+--no-use-liger-kernel \
+--use-unsloth
 ```

 - The baseline trains 0.468 samples per second.
 - First run with unsloth train 0.571 samples per second, slightly faster.
 However it uses just 36% memory instead of 64%
+- When loading unsloth at the top of the script, speed improves to 0.615 samples per second
+- Removing dropout from LoRA improves the speed to 0.629 samples per second
+- Not using liger kernel seems to slow down to 0.618, but change is small3

+So far we are seeing an speedup of 34% and a 50% reduction in VRAM usage when using unsloth.
+It might
+be possible to trade that VRAM reduction for speed.

 ## Results